-The twenty-year vision assumes the completion of the previous steps listed under the five-year and ten-year plans.
+The twenty-year vision on the first page assumes the completion of the previous steps listed under the five-year and ten-year plans.
 Below are final goals.

-- There are six daily trains between Harrisburg and Pittsburgh. - All train and bus stations meet ADA standards. - All train stations have at least two useable rails and platforms, with safe and ADAcompatible access between the station and the platforms. - Incremental improvements to travel times, as a result of the improved rail infrastructure, are achieved to reduce the scheduled time between Harrisburg and Pittsburgh by 45 minutes or better.

-• Passenger trains and feeder buses achieve a high on-time performance (OTP).
+- There are six daily trains between Harrisburg and Pittsburgh. - All train and bus stations meet ADA standards. - All train stations have at least two useable rails and platforms, with safe and ADAcompatible access between the station and the platforms. - Incremental improvements to travel times, as a result of the improved rail infrastructure, have been achieved to reduce the scheduled time between Harrisburg and Pittsburgh by 45 minutes or better. - Passenger trains and feeder buses achieve a high on-time performance (OTP).